swidvey/swidvey/README.md

 I also enjoy teaching and sharing ideas through writing and code.
 My work blends psychology, mathematics, and machine learning — whether through notebooks, blog posts, or interactive learning tools.

+---

-🧠 What I’m Working On
+### 🧠 What I’m Working On

-  CognitiveMLStudio – My educational lab focused on AI, ML, mathematics, and cognitive science
+- [**CognitiveMLStudio**](https://github.com/swidvey/CognitiveMLStudio) – My educational lab focused on AI, ML, mathematics, and cognitive science

-  Writing technical articles and concept explainers on Medium
+- Writing technical articles and concept explainers on [Medium](https://medium.com/@senecawidvey)

-  Exploring research questions like:
+- Exploring research questions like:

-  How can AI simulate curiosity and learning behaviors?
+  - How can AI simulate curiosity and learning behaviors?

-  What’s the role of symbolic reasoning in modern ML systems?
+  - What’s the role of symbolic reasoning in modern ML systems?

-  How can math intuition make ML more transparent?
+  - How can math intuition make ML more transparent?

 ---